Codecademy/docs/content/powershell/concepts/functions/functions.md

   - 'paths/computer-science'
 ---

-A **function** is a set of statements that are executed when the function is called.
-Functions allow programmers to break down a problem into smaller chunks and each function is written to perform a particular task.
+A **function** is a set of statements that are executed when the function name is called.
+Functions allow programmers to break down a problem into smaller chunks and help define a particular task.
 A few of the major reasons for using functions are readability and reusability.

 ## Function Definition